mbassalbioinformatics/CnRAP/README.md

 If any version seems a little out of date its just because it got updated online and I didnt update it on my setup.
 Do I intend to update which versions are tested?
 Not planning on it for now...
 We'll see though.
 I do like to keep my tools updated though.
 If any changes I'll update here.

 How to run?
 Pretty basic really.
 Each script is very well annotated so hopefully they are easy enough to follow and you can follow my logic in what I did.
 At the start of each python script, there are a number of arguments that need to be passed into the script when calling.
 I hope the arguments are self-explanatory.
 Python script 01 needs to be run <b>seperately</b> for every pair of fastq files.
 This is because each run for a pair can be quite time-consuming in case you want to run 1 or all of the pairs at the same time - depending on if your setup can take it - how many cores to throw at it etc...
 A simple bash script can be written to run them sequentially or in parallel - again depending on your setup.
-Something that reared its ugly head when trying to run the individual scripts in parallel was sometimes 1 of the scripts would fail with a broken pipe error in pythong.
+Something that reared its ugly head when trying to run the individual scripts in parallel was sometimes 1 of the scripts would fail with a broken pipe error in python.
 Not sure whether that was python3 calling it quits because of pushing the system or something with Ubuntu failed to pipe things properly - dunno tbh.
 If that happens just re-run the script and it should work fine.

 The remaining scripts (both python and R) then assume that all the output files are together in a single directory for each step (follow the directory structure from the comments.
 Again, doing it this way gives the flexibility to run 1 or all parts depending on what you want.